Towards Porting Operating Systems with Program Synthesis: and Language Definition

 \mypara{Expressions} Expressions produce values that have types.
 Because types appear explicitly in some expressions (e.g., \texttt{let}), we need both environments, so the form of an expression typing judgment is $\typenv\tholds\hastyp{\tte}{\atyp}$, shown in \autoref{fig:tr_casp_type_expr}.
 This means that we conclude \tte has type \atyp.
 Note that the \strof{} form is restricted to registers; it is specifically for extracting the assembly text form of a register.
 We have not written out a separate rule for each unary and binary operator.
 The types of operators are as shown in \autoref{fig:tr_caps_ops}.
 Note that the bitvector operators are polymorphic in bit size.

 Arguably the right hand argument of the shift operators should be allowed to be a different width.
 There is one rule for pointer literals that covers both the expression and the value form.
 There is no rule (either in the typing or in the semantics) that allows taking a subrange of a memory region as a new smaller region.
-We have not needed this for our use cases, and keeping the set of possible regions fixed simplifies a number of things.
+We have not needed this for our use cases, so for simplicity we do not support it.

 \mypara{Statements} Statements do not produce values.
 We still need both environments, though, so the form of a typing judgment for a statement is $\typenv\tholds{\ttS}$, shown in \autoref{fig:tr_casp_type_stmt}.
 This means that \ttS is well typed.